s3xysteak/tauri-version/README.md

 })
 ```

 `lock`: A Boolean or Number.
 After editing `Cargo.toml`, the Rust extension will update the `Cargo.lock` file.
 This option controls how `tauri-version` handles waiting for the `Cargo.lock` update.
 If set to `false`, it will skip waiting; if set to `true`, it will wait for the update to complete.
 If set to a number, it represents the timeout in milliseconds — the process will skip if the update isn't completed within the specified time.
-The default value is `1000 * 3` (3 seconds).
+The default value is `true`.